 If you eat vegan foods and avoid meat, fish, milk, and eggs, you will need to learn a lot in order to develop a diet that gives your child all the nutrition he or she needs.
-For example, children on a vegan diet need to get vitamin B12 and vitamin D from supplements or fortified foods.
 If you choose to give your child vegan food, you should consult with a nurse at the Child Health Centre.